BryanHawkshaw/PizzeriasDebrecen/README.md

 From report found Delibab Etelbar Resaurant had the most user ratings (their pizza must be good!)

-The highest rating pizzerias had low number of user ratings, so it led to believe the ratings weren't an appropriate measure of how good their pizzas were.
+The highest rating pizzerias had low number of user ratings, so it led to believe the ratings weren't an appropriate measure of how popular the pizzeria is.